TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/php/index.md

 if (write_file($file_name)) {
     read_file($file_name);
 }

 ```

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Php](https://sampleprograms.io/languages/php) was written by:
+File Input Output in [Php](https://sampleprograms.io/languages/php) was written by:

 - Jeremy Grifski
 - Juan D Frias
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
-The solution was first committed on Oct 14 2019 14:16:18.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution